-For possessory pledges to be opposable to third parties, a notarised agreement ($p\acute{o}liza\ notarial$) or, as the case may be, a deed ($escritura\ p\acute{u}blica$), must be created, as these public documents verify the date and terms and conditions of the pledge (other than pledges under Royal Decree 5/2005; see question 2.4 above).
+For possessory pledges to be opposable before third parties, a notarised agreement (póliza notarial) or, as the case may be, a deed (escritura pública) must be entered into.
+This is due to the fact that it is presumed that these public documents verify the date and the terms and conditions of the pledge (other than pledges under Royal Decree 5/2005; see question 2.4 above).

-Some other types of security are subject to compulsory notarisation and entry on public registries (particularly mortgages and non-possessory pledges), which has certain implications in terms of cost, due to: (i) registry fees; and (ii) stamp duty of 0.5% to 1.5% of the secured liability (principal, interest and any related costs), depending on the region where the collateral is located.
+Some other types of security are subject to compulsory notarisation and registration on public registries (particularly mortgages and non-possessory pledges, as mentioned in question 2.2 above), which has certain implications in terms of cost, mainly due to: (i) registration fees, which vary in accordance with the amount of the secured liability (approximately 0.02% of the secured liability); and (ii) stamp duty of 0.5% to 1.5% of the secured liability (principal, interest and any related costs), depending on the region where the collateral is located.

-Notary fees are fixed amounts that vary according to the secured liability (approximately 0.03% of the secured liability), although in transactions with an aggregate value higher than 66m they can be reduced if negotiated with the notary.
+Notarial fees are calculated on the basis of fixed criteria, which provide a means to calculate the amount of their fees and which vary in accordance with the amount of the secured liability (approximately 0.03% of the secured liability), although in transactions with an aggregate value over six million euros ( $\epsilon$ 6,000,000), such fees may be reduced if negotiated with the notary.